 To be clear, cloud-to-cloud backup is not the same as the traditional cloud backups mentioned above.
-Cloud-to-cloud backups are backups of the data stored within cloud-based SaaS applications, like Office 365.
+Cloud-to-cloud backups are backups of the data stored within cloud-based SaaS applications, like Microsoft 365 (M365).

 Data loss within these applications is extremely common, usually caused by accidental deletion, overwrites and misconfigured integrations.
 As businesses increasingly depend on these apps as part of their critical operations, it has become more vital to back up this data.
-SaaS backup services like Datto’s Backupify can automatically backup data in applications like O365 and G Suite, copying it from the provider’s cloud to Datto’s cloud.
+SaaS backup services like Datto’s Backupify can automatically backup data in applications like M365 and Google Workspace (formerly G Suite), copying it from the provider’s cloud to Datto’s cloud.